wolfeidau/agent-manager/README.md

 * Using YAML for fixtures rather than Java classes with static data.
 * JaspCrypt password and data encryption.
 * SPOCK tests using groovy

+TODO:

+* Need to bind the DAO to the webservice tier.